 Dr. Janice Enriquez is the Northern California LEND Training Director.
 She is a licensed clinical psychologist within the Developmental and Behavioral Pediatrics Section at the MIND Institute who conducts developmental evaluations with infants and children to identify neurodevelopmental concerns related to intellectual and learning disabilities, autism spectrum disorder, ADHD, and related mental health concerns.
 Dr. Enriquez currently provides training to medical residents and fellows on diagnostic assessment of infants and children, and supervises a clinical psychology internship program.
 Past and current clinical and research interests pertain to the identification of developmental delay in infants at high risk due to medical conditions, neuropsychological and behavioral functioning of children diagnosed with neurodevelopmental and genetic disorders, evaluation and treatment of developmental and socioemotional concerns related to child abuse, evidence based assessment and treatment of childhood concerns (PCIT, CBT, Triple P-developmental disabilities and health disparities.

-Dr. Robin Hansen is Professor of Pediatrics, Director of the UC Davis Center for Excellence in Developmental Disabilities and Developmental Behavioral Pediatrics fellowship program, as well as Director of Clinical programs at the MIND Institute.
+Dr. Robin Hansen is Professor of Pediatrics, and Founder of the UC Davis Center for Excellence in Developmental Disabilities.
 Dr. Hansen is a board-certified developmental behavioral pediatrician with vast experience in treating children with neurodevelopmental disorders as well as in clinical research.
 Her clinical research has focused on children's temperament, long-term effects of prenatal drug exposure, gene-environment interactions related to causes and early identification of autism spectrum disorders, and biomedical treatments for neurodevelopmental disorders.

 Dr. Kelly Heung is the Program Manager for the Northern California Leadership Education in Neurodevelopmental and Related Disabilities (LEND) training program at the UC Davis MIND Institute.
 She received her Ph.D. in Human Development from the University of California, Davis.
 Past research interests include regression in autism and the effectiveness of applied behavior analysis on self-stimulatory behaviors.
 Dr. Heung has been a researcher and project coordinator for different studies at the MIND Institute examining social relationships in school-aged children with autism, the development of speech in nonverbal preschool children, and the epidemiology of autism in California.
 She is an active volunteer with the Davis Joint Unified School District and sits on several committees including the Davis Parent University, DJUSD Strategic Planning Committee, Superintendent Parent Advisory Committee, and the Davis Schools Foundation Board.